ryland-e-atkins/rocket/README.md

 - Figure out how to kill the recording threads gracefully
 - Play some games!
 - Create training/validation/test datasets using video frames as input and key-press-sets as output
-- Speed up model prediction? (currently)
+- Speed up model prediction?